About Us

 Senior Community Conservation Educator

-Stanley Mwanza, a native of the Luangwa Valley near South Luangwa National Park, discovered his passion for wildlife conservation in 2008 with Chipembele’s Conservation Club at Kawaza Primary School.
-Sponsored by Chipembele through high school, Stanley earned a scholarship to study Environmental Education at the Southern African Wildlife College in South Africa.
-He has experience as an assistant wildlife field biologist in Luiwe Plains National Park and has worked with Chipembele as a Community Conservation Educator since 2020 and in 2023 he was promoted to the position of a Senior Community Conservation Educator.
+Stanley’s role is to supervise the Community Conservation Educators and to coordinate programmes with local conservation NGOs and other stakeholders.
+He helps to develop teaching materials and programmes for the Educators to deliver and supports the work of the Conservation Education Manager.
+He has lived in South Luangwa his entire life and discovered his passion for wildlife conservation in 2008 with Chipembele’s Conservation Club at Kawaza Primary School.
+Sponsored by Chipembele through secondary school, Stanley earned a scholarship to study Environmental Education at the Southern African Wildlife College in South Africa.
+He worked with Chipembele as a Community Conservation Educator from 2020 to 2023, when he was promoted to the position of Senior Community Conservation Educator.

 Youth Leadership Coordinator